wp-plugins/wp-pipes/readme.txt

 4. Settings: where to configure cronjob.

 == Changelog ==

+= 1.2 =
+~ Improved PHP code to work with PHP 5.3.
+It used to requires PHP 5.4 or higher.
+~ Allowed user to choose the number of pipes to be displayed on the Pipes Listing.
+~ Fixed minor bugs on Pipe form.
+~ Improved RSS Creator Destination addon.

 = 1.1 =
 ~ Fixed RSS Destination to force create RSS in any file extension.